tpai/chatroom/README.md

 # Chatroom
-> This chatroom is based on r2(react+redux), socket.io and mongolab.
+> This chatroom is based on react.js, redux, socket.io and mongodb.

 ### Get Started